Academic Calendar

 Pre- or corequisite(s): None.

-This course builds on content from other courses to assist students to explore concepts and care-giving approaches that will allow them to work effectively with individuals experiencing cognitive or mental challenges.
-The emphasis in this course is on supporting clients with dementia, recognizing responsive behaviours, and identifying person-centered intervention strategies.
+This course builds on content from other courses to assist students to explore concepts and caregiving approaches that will allow them to work effectively with individuals experiencing cognitive and/or mental health challenges.
+Emphasis is on supporting clients with dementia, recognizing responsive behaviours, and identifying person-centered intervention strategies.

 HCA 114